recurly/recurly-client-php/README.md

 $account = $accounts->getFirst();
 ```

+#### A Note on Headers

+In accordance with [section 4.2 of RFC 2616](https://www.ietf.org/rfc/rfc2616.txt), HTTP header fields are case-insensitive.

 ### Creating Resources

 For creating or updating resources, pass a plain associative array to one of the `create*` or `update*` methods: